cdapio/cdap/cdap-docs/developers-manual/source/overview/modes.rst

 - A production, staging, and QA mode; runs in a distributed environment
 - Currently uses Apache HBase and HDFS as the underlying storage technology
-- Uses Apache Yarn Containers as the processing abstraction (via Apache Twill)
+- Uses Apache YARN Containers as the processing abstraction (via Apache Twill)

 .. _standalone-data-application-platform: